Brevinbanks/ur5_mediapipe_motion/README.md

 # Tracking Motion with your Hand.
 Pick and Place
 With the ur5_arm_vision_2_trans_and_grip_python3_talker.py file running, you are now sending homogeneous transformations to the robot via the /mediapipe_transform topic.
 This transform, relative to your right hip is mapped to the new goal for the robot's endeffector frame relative to the base frame.
 In other words, your right hip is the same as the robot' base frame.
 Rotating your body about your hip will rotate the base link, and moving your elbow and shoulder will have similiar effects on various joints of the robot.
 Because human arm length varies and is not at all the same as the length of the ur5 robot arm, scaling factors are used to make motion in the XYZ directions easier on the user.

 In ur5_arm_vision_2_trans_and_grip_python3_talker.py you will find a variable called "scaling" that has 3 values.
-These each are the scae factors for the X, Y, and Z directions that map your hand movement to the robot's movement.
-If the scale factor of X is 2, then for every unit of movement in the X direction, the robot will move 2 units.
+These each are the scale factors for the X, Y, and Z directions that map your hand movement to the robot's movement.
+If the scale factor of X is 2, then for every unit of hand movement in the X direction, the robot will move 2 units.

 With Gazebo open from the launch file, ur5_controller.py running, and kinematic_control_ur5.py running, you can now control the robot with the mediapipe controller.
 After the robot finishing the homing step from kinematic_control_ur5.py, pose detection will start and the robot will move to your hand position.
 The gripper will open and close to match the hand state.